saryazdi/Duckietown-Object-Detection-LFV/README.md

     <img src="https://github.com/saryazdi/Duckietown-Object-Detection-LFV/blob/master/images/model_architecture.png" height="220"/>
 </p>

 In this work, we use <a href="https://github.com/facebookresearch/detectron2">detectron2</a>, a state of the art object detection framework from Facebook AI research.
 We train the model for 15000 iterations over the dataset with a learning rate of 0.015.
 We use Resnet 50 backbone for the model.
-Below we can see some qualitative results of the object detection.
+Below we can see some qualitative results of the object detection, and you can see a video of our object detector in action <a href="#trainedmodel">here in the demos section</a>.

 </ul>
 </li>